A.P. (DIR Series) Circular No. 48

 All Category – I Authorised Dealer Banks

 Madam / Sir,

-5. These instructions shall come in to effect immediately and are subject to review based on the experience gained in this regard.
+4. The amended ECB policy shall come into force with immediate effect and is subject to review based on the experience gained in this regard.

-7. AD Category I banks may bring the contents of this circular to the notice of their constituents and customers.
+5. AD Category-I banks may bring the contents of this circular to the notice of their constituents and customers concerned.

-8. The directions contained in this circular have been issued under Sections 10(4) and 11(1) of the Foreign Exchange Management Act, 1999 (42 of 1999) and are without prejudice to permissions / approvals required, if any, under any other law.
+6. The directions contained in this circular have been issued under sections 10(4) and 11(1) of the Foreign Exchange Management Act, 1999 (42 of 1999) and are without prejudice to permissions / approvals, if any, required under any other law.